irrdnet/irrd/docs/admins/deployment.rst

 * PyPy or CPython 3.6 through 3.9 with `pip` and `virtualenv` installed.
   PyPy is slightly recommended over CPython (the "default" Python interpreter), due to improved performance, in the order of 10% for some queries, and even higher for some GraphQL queries.
-However, you might prefer CPython if it is easier to install on your deployment platform.
+However, CPython remains fully supported, and CPython may be the better option for you if it is easier to install on your deployment platform.
 * A recent version of PostgreSQL.
 Versions 9.6 and 10.5 have been extensively tested.
 * At least 32GB RAM